 If there are regularly scheduled group or drop-in tutoring sessions for a course, these will be announced by your course instructor.
 Check your course syllabus and/or Canvas for details.

-Conservatory students enrolled in music theory or aural skills should ask their course instructor for a list of these tutors.
+Conservatory students enrolled in music theory, sight singing, aural skills, or basic keyboard skills (BKS) should ask their course instructor for a list of these tutors.

 Students should be aware of any requirements for (or restrictions on) tutoring made by individual course instructors (e.g., you must meet with a tutor before submitting a certain assignment or you cannot work with a tutor on certain assignments).
 The LU Honor Code will be in place whenever a student works with a tutor.